Athens, Greece

 People

-Virtually all Athenians of Greek descent belong to the Greek Orthodox Church.
-Other Christian denominations are represented in small numbers, and there is a small Jewish community.
-Islam is the largest non-Christian religion in Athens, with about 200,000 Muslims in the greater metropolitan area.
-Many of these Muslims are immigrants from neighboring Albania and elsewhere.
+The majority of Athenians follow the Greek Orthodox Church, with smaller Christian denominations and a small Jewish community.
+Islam is the largest non-Christian religion, practiced by about 140,000 Muslims in the metropolitan area.
+Many of these Muslims are immigrants from Albania and other countries.
+The U.S. Department of State's 2020 report notes that the Muslim population in Athens continues to grow due to immigration (U.S. Department of State, 2020).

 There are several notable neighborhoods in Athens.
 On the north side of the Acropolis lies the Plaka, one of the few neighborhoods that survives from the early nineteenth century and one of the city's most picturesque areas.
 Many of the streets are narrow and irregular, conforming to the slope of the Acropolis hill, and many of the houses are small whitewashed stone buildings.
 The main streets of the Plaka are filled with cafés and shops.
 Northwest of the Plaka is Psiri, which is known for its vibrant nightlife.
 To the northeast of the Plaka is Syntagma (Constitution) Square, the center of the modern city.
 Opposite Syntagma lies the parliament building, formerly the royal palace.